Skip to content

 December 9, 2010: Based on test results, Irina has an opening in the heart that did not heal after surgery.
 She needs new operation to fix this defect.

-January 7, 2011: Irina needs an occluder to be installd to close aneurisma.
+January 7, 2011: Irina needs an occluder to be installed to close aneurisma.
 If done on a beating heart, it would require additional 1,615 euros to be raised.
 However, if her heart will need to be stopped during surgery, she would need additional 10,000 euros.
-Please help Irina!

 January 31, 2011: Irina underwent surgery in Germany.
 The surgery required her heart to be stopped for 102 minutes and was successful.
 Irina is now recovering.